 And for me that was already something amazing.
 Growing up in the North, I had the opportunity to enjoy the sun, the sand, the sea!
 Awesome stuff for a kid!
 I remember coming back and feeling depressed thinking I would not be able to see the sea for so long…

-I do not care if I do not have a big screen TV, if I do not have a car, or if I do not have the latest mobile phone.
+I do not care if I do not have a big-screen TV, if I do not have a car, or if I do not have the latest mobile phone.
 I do not even like going shopping!
 What I love is shopping for flights or holidays!
 That was also my job for over 5 years.

-When I lived in Ireland, where I didn’t know anybody, I also realize how much I love learning from people.
+When I lived in Ireland, where I didn’t know anybody, I also realized how much I love learning from other people.
 Although I am an introvert, I do not feel that way when I get the chance to talk to someone who is sharing his or her story with me.
 I feel special, I feel lucky to hear what they have experienced on this planet, I love to know what they think about everything.
 No judgement, pure listening.
 I admire what they have achieved.
 Every person is a world.
-When they share their stories I also feel like I am travelling in a way.
+When they share their stories I also feel like I am travelling in some way.

 For me this is life.
 This is what makes life worth living.
 Opening up to others, opening up to the world!